 DHCD is also required to keep a Notice of Receipt of Offer to Purchase until the park owner sends a written notice to DHCD that the park has been sold to a third party, is no longer offered for sale, or the transaction does not go to settlement.
 See sample “Notice of the Park Sale to a Third Party” form below.
 The park owner of a manufactured home park must provide written notice to each tenant of a lot in the park if the park owner is in receipt of an offer from a third party to purchase the park, and accepts such offer.
 Prior to accepting the offer, the owner of the manufactured home park must consider other offers to purchase the manufactured home park from a tenant group representing at least 25% of the tenants with a valid lease.
 At the same time, the park owner sends the Notice of Receipt of Offer to Purchase to each of the park tenants, a copy of such notice also is sent by the park owner to DHCD to post on the department’s website.

-Any notices required to be submitted to DHCD per § 55.1-1308.1 Code of Virginia is listed below:
+Any notices required to be submitted to DHCD per 55.1-1308.2 Code of Virginia are listed below: